Marchhill/cc-assignment1/README.md

 ```
 and ensure it points to the newly install miniconda installation.

-We then have to install the following python libraries using pip:
+We then have to install the following python libraries using pip`:
 * Matplotlib
 * Numpy
 * Pandas

 ## Compiling and running

+The following commands should be run from the directory on caelum that has the python files.
 ```console
 # execute run-and-plot.py
 nohup python3 -u run-and-plot.py > progress.out 2> progress.err &